WPTC Special Programming

 saturday at 6 am & SUNDAY AT 9 PM

 Public Radio's weekly Jazz, Blues, and Comedy Jam, recorded live from 12th Street in Kansas City, where Basie tickled the ivories and Big Joe Turner shouted the blues.
 Each week we celebrate the birthday of a jazz or blues great with topical sketch comedy, improvs and some great live music.
-This weekend (May 17-19) celebrate the birthday of Big Joe Turner.
-We play a game of questions with 12th Street Jump's own Joe Cartwright and send the learned out into the world with the "Graduation Blues".
+This week we celebrate the birthday of Dave Lambert (Lambert, Hendricks, and Ross) with our specials guests Kathleen Holeman, Brian Hicks, and Rich Hill.

 Night Lights with David Brent Johnson